 Administrative Exemption Overtime Qualifications:

 Examples of employees who would not be exempt from overtime pay positions in a healthcare practice would be front desk staff, medical assistants, dental assistants, and clerical staff.

 An example of a position that would likely be exempt from overtime compensation would be practice managers.
 However, a word of caution here is that job titles do not matter when it comes to determining if a position is exempt or nonexempt.
 For example, you may call a position the Office Manager or Practice Manager and still not meet all of the criteria for being exempt from overtime pay.
 We have seen examples of this with clients where they have an office manager, but the office manager is actually the receptionist and handles primarily clerical duties.
 Please be careful with what you call your practice jobs.
 This is where job descriptions are very valuable with helping determine if a position is exempt or nonexempt.

 This area of Wage and Hour regulations can get very tricky and complex.
 If you have any questions on this subject, please do not hesitate to let us know.

-Our recommendation here at Healthcare Management Consultants and The Dental CFO™ is to perform a compensation audit of your pay practices and job descriptions to ensure legal compliance and that your employees are classified properly.
+Our recommendation at The Dental CFO™ is to perform a compensation audit of your pay practices and job descriptions to ensure legal compliance and that your employees are classified properly.
 If you have any questions regarding whether any of your employees are classified properly, please give us a call.
 We will be glad to help you with making the right determination and how to correct any misclassifications if necessary.